MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/run-ui-flow.md

    ![](../media/run-ui-flow/7b2d9c3d9a9ad3bbb8a612497e484aa7.png)

-1. You can also bind outputs of you UI flow with inputs of next steps.
+1. You can also bind outputs of your UI flow with inputs of next steps.

    ![](../media/run-ui-flow/d0c4bd1796298d1ea694cb381a0a26db.png)